oweb36/mws-docs/mws/Freedom Craps/Baseviews/Aircons Ages.md

 durationformat(dur(date(today) - dob), "y'y' M'm' d'd'") AS "Age (YYYY-MM-DD)"
 FROM #airconditioner
-WHERE dob
-SORT dob ASC
+SORT (dob = NULL) ASC, dob ASC
 ```

+Ignore those at the bottom.
+They are just description and templates